-The supervised entity and/or the appointee should primarily provide all the relevant information.
+The ECB expects the supervised entity and/or the appointee to primarily provide all the relevant information.
 Where such information is deemed to be insufficient or incomplete by the ECB, it may request this information from the relevant prosecution authority.